 Irene tells me she needs to walk 24k per day to get to Kerikeri, where she’ll head home.
 Also mentions a hamburger awaits if we get down this mountain in time.
 Sounds good just now.
 It’s food that keeps the weary thru-hiker moving forward.
 Brits Rowan and Rebecca joined us after dark in this wide grassy part of the trail.
-He had no reservations mentioning how many sweets they packed.
+He has no reservations mentioning how many sweets they packed.
 We’re kindred spirits.
 Bye-bye Whole30.

-Slowly working way towards farmland.
+Slowly working my way towards farmland.
 No less muddy, but fences appear, a stile, four abalone shells nailed to a tree.

-In fact the mud is worse.
+In fact, the mud is worse.
 A halfway-up-calves soul-destroying indignity of ooze.